Vikhyath-Reddy/waph-bheemrvy/Labs/Lab1/README.md

 ![request](images/fig2.jpg)

-Fig 2: example.com_Request
+Fig 2

 ![response](images/fig3.jpg)

-Fig 3: example.com_Response
+Fig 3

 ![httpstream](images/fig4.jpg)

-Fig 4: example.com_HTTP_Stream
+Fig 4

-Task 2 - Understanding HTTP using telnet and Wireshark
+Task 2

-To send a basic HTTP request using the telnet software, open a terminal window and connect to the designated server on port 80.
 After the connection has been made, manually construct a simple HTTP request by providing the required information, such as the resource path, HTTP version, and HTTP method (such as GET).
-Lastly, to send the request, press the "Enter" key twice.
-Launch a capture on the relevant network interface in order to use Wireshark to analyze the intricacies of HTTP traffic.
 Apply a "http" display filter to focus only on HTTP traffic.
 Next, the details of the submitted HTTP request, including headers and data for additional examination, will be plainly visible in the Wireshark output.

 ![telnet](images/fig5.jpg)

-Fig 5: Sending_Request_by_using_Telnet_in_terminal
+Fig 5

 Part II

 Task 1

 The first step in writing a Hello World CGI application in C is to create a file called "helloworld.c" that contains the required CGI headers.
 Prior to including the HTML text, include the HTTP text-Type header in this file.
-The C program should then be built using a C compiler, such as GCC, to produce an executable file named "helloworld.cgi."
-After compilation, place the executable in the "/usr/lib/cgi-bin/" CGI directory on the web server.
-Set the CGI directory in the web server's settings to permit CGI execution.
-Open a web browser and go to the appropriate URL (http://localhost/cgi-bin/helloworld.cgi, for instance).
 The CGI application will be run by the web server, and the generated output will be shown in the browser.
 This streamlined method shows you how to install and compile a fundamental CGI program in

 ![telnetrequestwireshark](images/fig6.jpg)